A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Introduction

 \begin{theorem} Let $f(x,y)$ denote a binary form of even degree $n=2g+2$ over $\Q$ such that the hyperelliptic curve $C:z^2=f(x,y)$ is locally soluble.
 Then the $(\SL_n/\mu_2)(\Q)$-orbits of locally soluble pairs $(A,B)$ of symmetric bilinear forms in $n$ variables over $\Q$ such that $f(x,y)=\disc(Ax-By)$ are in bijection with the elements of the $2$-Selmer set $\Sel_2(J^1)$. \end{theorem}

 To obtain Theorem~\ref{count}, we require a version of Theorem~\ref{2Selpar} for integral orbits.
 Let $\Z^2\otimes\Sym_2\Z^n$ denote the space of pairs $(A,B)$ of $n\times n$ symmetric bilinear forms over $\Z$.
-Then we show:
+Then we prove the following theorem on integral representatives:

 \begin{theorem} There exists a positive integer $\kappa$ depending only on $n$ such that, for any integral binary form $f(x,y)$ of even degree $n=2g+2$ with $C:z^2=f(x,y)$ locally soluble over $\Q$, every $(\SL_n/\mu_2)(\Q)$-orbit of locally soluble pairs $(A,B)\in\Q^2\otimes\Sym_2\Q^n$ such that $\disc(Ax-By)=\kappa^2f(x,y)$ contains an element in $\Z^2\otimes\Sym_2\Z^n$.
-In other words, the $(\SL_n/\mu_2)(\Q)$-equivalence classes of locally soluble pairs $(A,B)\in \Z^2\otimes\Sym_2\Z^n$ such that $\disc(Ax-By)=\kappa^2f(x,y)$ are in bijection with the elements of $\Sel_2(J^1)$. \end{theorem} We will prove Theorem \ref{2SelparZ} for $\kappa = 4^n$ but we expect this can be improved.
+In other words, the $(\SL_n/\mu_2)(\Q)$-equivalence classes of locally soluble pairs $(A,B)\in \Z^2\otimes\Sym_2\Z^n$ such that $\disc(Ax-By)=\kappa^2f(x,y)$ are in bijection with the elements of $\Sel_2(J^1)$. \end{theorem} We will prove Theorem \ref{2SelparZ} for $\kappa = 4$ but we expect this can be improved.
 We use Theorem~\ref{2SelparZ}, together with the results of \cite{B} giving the number of $\SL_n(\Z)$-orbits on $\Z^2\otimes\Sym_2\Z^n$ having bounded height, and a sieve, to deduce Theorem~\ref{count}.

 We note that the emptiness of $J^1(\Q)$ for hyperelliptic curves $C$ over $\Q$ has been demonstrated previously for certain special algebraic families.
 In \cite{CTP}, Colliot-Th\'el\`ene and Poonen constructed one-parameter algebraic families of curves $C=C_t$ of genus $1$ and genus $2$ for which the varieties $J^1$ have a Brauer-Manin obstruction to having a rational point for all $t\in\Q$.
-(We note that the family of genus $2$ curves considered in~\cite{CTP} consists of hyperelliptic curves $C$ over $\Q$ with locally soluble $J^1(C)$ but not locally soluble $\Div^1(C).$) For arbitrary genus $g>5$ satisfying $4\nmid g$, Dong Quan~\cite{NDQ} constructed such one-parameter algebraic families of locally soluble hyperelliptic curves $C=C_t$ with empty $J^1(\Q)$ for all $t\in\Q$.
+(We note that the family of genus $2$ curves considered in~\cite{CTP} consists of hyperelliptic curves $C$ over $\Q$ with locally soluble $J^1(C)$ but not locally soluble $\Div^1(C).$) For arbitrary genus $g\geq6$ with $4\nmid g$, Dong Quan~\cite{NDQ} constructed such one-parameter algebraic families of locally soluble hyperelliptic curves $C=C_t$ having empty $J^1(\Q)$ for every $t\in\Q$.

 This paper is organized as follows.
 In Section~\ref{dedorbits}, we introduce the key representation $2\otimes\Sym_2(n)$ of $\SL_n$ on pairs of symmetric bilinear forms that we will use to study the arithmetic of hyperelliptic curves.
 We adapt the results of Wood~\cite{Wood1} to study the orbits of this representation over a general Dedekind domain $D$ whose characteristic is not equal to $2$.
 In Section~\ref{hyp}, we introduce hyperelliptic curves and some of the relevant properties of their generalized Jacobians.
 In Section~\ref{generic}, we then relate hyperelliptic curves to generic pencils of quadrics over a field $K$ of characteristic not equal to 2, and we review the results that we will need from \cite{W}.
 In Section~\ref{regular}, we then study {\it regular} pencils of quadrics, which allows us to determine which binary $n$-ic forms over $K$ arise as the discriminant of a pencil of quadrics over $K$; in particular, we prove Theorem~\ref{genJ}.